sourcefuse/arc-saas/services/orchestrator-service/README.md

 For example, In this provider you can implement any cleanup or notification needed to handle the failure.

 The way of binding this provider is similar to other provider, just the binding key is `OrchestratorServiceBindings.TENANT_PROVISIONING_FAILURE_HANDLER`.

+#### 8. Tenant Deployment Provider

+This provider is intended to be the handler of the tenant deployment, which means any work after the provisioning that is required to make the tenant's application up and running, should be implemented here.

+For example, this can be adding some initial users.
+Populating some seed data in the application service etc.

+The way of binding this provider is similar to other provider, just the binding key is `OrchestratorServiceBindings.TENANT_DEPLOYMENT_HANDLER`.

 ## Deployment